 The phone rang nearly nine times.
 Rusty was ready to hang up when a frail voice answered.
 He introduced himself and asked if this was the owner of the property on the old farm road in the outskirts of Denton.

 Why, yes, it is.” the woman said.
 “Who’s this?”
 Rusty reminded her of his interest those years ago when he’d last called.

 “Oh, yes,” she told him.
 “I do remember you.
 My late husband was really taken with you.
 He’d always hoped you’d be the one to want the old farm.
 Not those stuck up people from New York,” she said, disdain clear in her tone.

 “I’m still interested in the land,” he told the elderly woman.
 “That is, if the price is right.”

 “The only trouble is I just listed the land with some fancy real estate man from the city.
 He’d been pestering me on and off for a long time.
-With William gone, I can’t keep up the taxes anymore.”
+With William in rehab, I can’t keep up the taxes anymore.”
 He heard the familiar ping of an old-fashioned address file being sprung open.
 “Let me see,” she snapped the device closed, fumbled with the lever, and said, “it’s not under R, let me try something else.”
 Rusty pushed another five quarters into the coin slot while he waited.